lammps/lammps/doc/src/Modify_requirements.rst

-For a single pair of header and implementation files that are an independent feature, it is usually only required to add them to `src/.gitignore``.
+For a single pair of header and implementation files that are an independent feature, it is usually only required to add them to ``src/.gitignore``.

-For traditional make, if your contributed files or package depend on other LAMMPS style files or packages also being installed (e.g. because your file is a derived class from the other LAMMPS class), then an Install.sh file is also needed to check for those dependencies and modifications to src/Depend.sh to trigger the checks.
+For traditional make, if your contributed files or package depend on other LAMMPS style files or packages also being installed (e.g. because your file is a derived class from the other LAMMPS class), then an ``Install.sh`` file is also needed to check for those dependencies and modifications to ``src/Depend.sh`` to trigger the checks.
 See other README and Install.sh files in other directories as examples.

-Similarly, for CMake support, changes may need to be made to cmake/CMakeLists.txt, some of the files in cmake/presets, and possibly a file with specific instructions needs to be added to cmake/Modules/Packages/.
+Similarly, for CMake support, changes may need to be made to ``cmake/CMakeLists.txt``, some of the files in ``cmake/presets``, and possibly a file with specific instructions needs to be added to ``cmake/Modules/Packages/``.
 Please check out how this is handled for existing packages and ask the LAMMPS developers if you need assistance.

 .. _ReqNaming: